MattRyanCo/machine-thinkpadz16-config/README.md

 I run the [Refresh-Files.ps1](Refresh-Files.ps1) every once in a while to update all of the files that are in this backup.

+Also need to run scripts from `https://github.com/MattRyanCo/Dev-Drive` to initialize dev drive.
+Specifically:
+- SetupDevDrive.ps1
+- SetDevDriveOwner.ps1
+- SetupDevDrivePackageCache.ps1

+Replacing original devdrive.ps1 in this repo with the more advanced options in https://github.com/MattRyanCo/Dev-Drive

 ## Software Required

 [UniGetUI](https://www.marticliment.com/unigetui/)